Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 - async/await
 - stack-less continuations

 > Important limitation: this proposal describes an implementation of coroutines based on so-called stack-less continuations, same  approach is taken by C# and many other languages.
 As a consequence, the context where suspension/fiber-blocking may occur is limited by the immediate body of a coroutine (+ inlined lambdas).
-We are considering extending this approach by optional integration with [Quasar](http://docs.paralleluniverse.co/quasar/)'s full continuations which don't suffer from this restriction, see [this issue](https://github.com/Kotlin/kotlin-coroutines/issues/35).
+We are considering extending this approach by optional integration with [Quasar](http://docs.paralleluniverse.co/quasar/)'s full continuations which don't suffer from this restriction, see [this issue](https://github.com/Kotlin/kotlin-coroutines/issues/35) and [this one](https://github.com/Kotlin/kotlin-coroutines/issues/41).

 Requirements:
 - No dependency on a particular implementation of Futures or other such rich library;